 When will I receive my tax forms?

 However, for taxable brokerage accounts, Edward Jones issues a consolidated reporting statement as permitted by the IRS.
-The IRS deadline for these statements to be delivered is Feb.
-15, not Jan.
-31. For each taxable brokerage account, our Consolidated 1099 Tax Statement includes all applicable Forms 1099 (such as Forms 1099-INT, 1099-DIV, 1099-B, 1099-OID and/or 1099-MISC).
+The IRS deadline for these statements to be furnished is February 15, not January 31.
+Our Consolidated 1099 Tax Statement includes all applicable Forms 1099 (such as 1099-INT, 1099-DIV, 1099-B, 1099-OID and/or 1099-MISC) for your taxable brokerage account.
+You may receive a Consolidated 1099 Tax Statement for each taxable brokerage account you hold at Edward Jones.

 What if my tax form says Figures NOT Final?